bitmagnet-io/bitmagnet/bitmagnet.io/faq.md

 ## Should I use a VPN with **bitmagnet**?

 It is recommended to use a VPN: **bitmagnet** may download **metadata about** illegal and copyrighted content.
 It is possible that rudimentary law enforcement and anti-piracy tracking tools would incorrectly flag this activity, although we've never heard about anyone getting into trouble for using this or similar metadata crawlers.
 Setting up a VPN is simple and cheap, and it's better to be safe than sorry.
-We are not affiliated with any VPN providers, but if you're unsure which provider to choose, we can recommend [Mullvad](https://mullvad.net/).
+We are not affiliated with any VPN providers, but if you're unsure which provider to choose, we can recommend [Mullvad](https://mullvad.net/) and [ProtonVPN](https://protonvpn.com/).

 ## Is **bitmagnet** intended to be used as a public service?